venu-bondugula/file-storage-service/readme.md

 - Dockerized Deployment for Easy Setup
 - Custom Exception Handling and Rate Limiting
 - Integration with Swagger UI for API Testing
+- Supports the spec of byte range requests for partial downloads

 ## 2. Installation Steps
 ### Requirements: